The rest of the world may tuck itself indoors as temperatures fall, but not the people of the Kootenays.

-In towns across the Kootenays, you'll find hardy outdoorsmen and women (and their children) stepping willingly into chilled air with their neighbours.
-Cheeks red, hands mittened, the season is welcomed with winter carnivals, festivals, and the general shenanigans the Kootenay culture is known for.
+In the towns across the Kootenays, you'll find hardy outdoorsmen and women (and their children) stepping willingly into chilled air with their neighbours.
+Check red, hands-mittened, the season is welcomed with winter carnivals, festivals and the general shenanigans the Kootenay culture is known for.

-Nearly a thousand people gather in the night to see Santa don his skis and, with dozens of others, carry his torch down a winter slope for the torchlight parade.
-This event has been taking place for over 30 years, says Rachel Dick, the resort’s marketing coordinator.
-“It was started by our Ski Area Manager in 1985 — he hasn’t missed one since.”
+Nearly a thousand people gather in the night to see Santa don his skis and with dozens of others, carry his torch down a winter slope for the torchlight parade on Christmas Eve.
+This event has been taking place for over 30 years - it was started by their ski area manager in 1985.
+Followed by a colourful display of fireworks - perfect for families.

-Those who celebrated through the winter night on Christmas Eve can take the chill off on Christmas day in the town’s hot spring waters; all that’s on the Christmas list for entrance that day is a donation to the local food bank.
+Those who celebrated through the winter night on Christmas Eve can take the chill off on Christmas day in the town’s hot spring waters; all that’s on the Christmas list for entrance that day is a donation to the local food bank (between 10am - 6pm).